denis0001-dev/Toolbox-io-Website/README.md

-### The ultimate security for your device
+### The ultimate All-in-One Toolbox
-AIP++ (Anti-Intruder Protection++) is a program designed to protect your device from physical intruders.
-It blocks access to applications that may pose a security threat.
+Toolbox.io is an All-in-One Toolbox with many useful features, such as security,  customization and tools.

 ### Try this app
 > [!NOTE]
 > This app is not guaranteed to work on all devices, so if the app behaves unexpectedly, post an issue to this website.

-You can download this app [here](https://github.com/denis0001-dev/AIP-Website/releases/latest).
+You can download this app [here](https://github.com/denis0001-dev/Toolbox-io-Website/releases/latest).
 Sadly, the website works badly right now, so to download click the link above.
 ### Ultimate Plans